hugcis/data_journalism_extractor/README.md

 The python tests can easily be run with the command `make test` in the parent directory.

 All the python tests are in `$ROOT/python/tests`.

+## Documentation

+Documentation about the project is available at this [link]<https://data-journalism-extractor.readthedocs.io/en/latest/>